Dr. Sbaitso: History

 The program was designed to showcase the digitized voices the cards were able to produce, though the quality was far from lifelike.
 Additionally, there was a version of this program for Microsoft Windows through the use of a program called Prody Parrot; this version of the software featured a more detailed graphical user interface.
+The text-to-speech was also used as the voice of 1st Prize from the Baldi's Basics series, albeit slowed down.

-Easter Eggs
+Commands

 If the user submits "HELP", a list of commands will appear.
 If the user then submits "M", more commands will appear.
 There are three pages of commands in total, with guidance on how to use each of the features.